thoughtworks-jumpstart/jumpstart/back-end-web-development/introduction_to_relational_database.md

 createdb test-db-1
 ```

+For windows, you might need to create the database from the tool `pgAdmin`

 ### Connect to the Database

 ```text
 psql test-db-1
 ```
+ For windows, you will need to connect to the created database using the tool `psql`.
+Upon clicking you will need to make a few choices
+ * `localhost` is default - hit enter
+ * `database` is the newly created database - type `test-db-1`
+ * `port` is `5432` by default - hit enter
+ * `username` is `postgres` by default - hit enter
+ * `password` - Enter your created password

 This would open a shell for you to interact with the database.
 You can type `help` at the shell to see which commands you can use.